MiguelonGonzalez/wasar/README.md

 I have included several jupyter notebooks within 'example' folder in order to get you started with the code.

 ## Licence
-This project is licensed under the terms of the 'NInguna por el momento' license
+This project is licensed under the terms of the GNU General Public License v3.0

 ## How to cite dinsar